-Community building is a hot topic for startups and scale-ups currently, not just for those wanting to engage with their audiences but for entrepreneurs themselves.
+Community building is a hot topic for startups and scale-ups currently, not just for those wanting to engage with their audiences but for entrepreneurs themselves, who always want to be building scalable businesses.

 The very nature of entrepreneurship can feel overwhelming and lonely at times which is why we launched Chaos to Clarity to support entrepreneurs in their journey and why we chose to focus on the topic in the latest episode.